Psalm 97 – The Greatness and Wisdom of God

 You are exalted far above all gods.

 a.
-Let all be put to shame who serve carved images: Considering the greatness and awe of Yahweh, those who boast of idols should be ashamed.
+Let all be put to shame who serve carved images: Considering the greatness and power of Yahweh, those who boast of idols should be ashamed.
 Poetically speaking, even the gods of the heathen worship Him.

 i.
 “So the gods themselves are summoned to fall down before this triumphant Jehovah, as Dagon did before the Ark.”
 (Maclaren)